ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

    ```
    {: codeblock}

-- To get the information about the network that is attached to your Cloud connection, run the following command:
+- To view details of a Cloud connection, run the following command:

    ```
-   ibmcloud pi connection-network CONNECTION_ID --network NETWORK_ID [--json]
+   ibmcloud pi connection CONNECTION_ID [--json]
    ```
    {: codeblock}